ELLIOTTCABLE/UA-Midi-Control/README.md

 # Universal Audio (UA) Midi Control

-NEW APP DOWNLOAD LINK: https://fonoflow.com/products/ua-remote-control

-OLD APP DOWNLOAD LINK: https://github.com/vargaradu/UA-Midi-Control/raw/master/UA%20Midi%20Control.zip

-Similar App for Focusrite interfaces: https://github.com/vargaradu/Focusrite-Midi-Control

-On Chrome you might receive a "UA Midi Control.zip is not commonly downloaded and may be dangerous" warning, you have to click "Keep" to continue the donwload.

 ## What is it?

 It's an App that let's you Midi Map the volumes of your Universal Audio interface.
 You must have the UA Mixer Engine process running, which starts up along with the Console app.
 The Console app can be quit afterwards, the UA Mixer Engine will keep running in the background.